carlydopps/carlydopps/README.md

 - 📚 I use daily: TypeScript (TypeORM), JavaScript (React), Postgres
 - 🌱 Learning more about: Docker, Kubernetes, GraphQL, Amazon S3 + Cloudfront
 - 🌍 I'm involved with: local schools for girls learning to code
+- 🤝 Happy to sync for mock interviews!
+Working on aligning tech interview performance to represent skill on the job
 - 💡 Actively updating my website with my projects - [portfolio](https://carlydopps.github.io/)
 - 📫 I'd love to connect!
 [LinkedIn](https://www.linkedin.com/in/carlydopps/)  |  [Email](mailto:carly.doppelheuer@gmail.com)